ASKurz/blogdown5/content/blog/2023-02-06-boost-your-power-with-baseline-covariates/index.md

     ##      <dbl>  <dbl>   <dbl>
     ## 1     155.
 17.5     123

 Thus, the intercept `\(\beta_0\)` is now the expected value for those in the wait-list control condition, when they weigh 0 pounds.
 But none of our adult participants weigh zero pounds, or even near zero pounds.
-So to make the intercept more meaningful, we can fit an alternative version of the model with the mean-centered of the covariate, `prec`,
+So to make the intercept more meaningful, we can fit an alternative version of the model with the mean-centered of the covariate `prec`,

 $$
 `\begin{align*}